Logistics

 All other layers in the LSA++ architecture are optional.
 It’s important to note that optional doesn’t mean unnecessary; it means that any of these layers have their use and advantages in a data warehouse approach, but that you have the freedom on how to tackle each data model that has to be developed.

-First, you need to set up a remote function call (RFC) connection between SAP BW/4HANA and SAP GTS.
-Then, you enable the data transfer from SAP GTS to SAP BW/4HANA via Customizing by activating the data transfer to SAP BW/4HANA on the FTO, document type, and item category level.
+To use SAP GTS data for analytical reporting, you need to integrate SAP GTS with SAP BW/4HANA.
+The integration between SAP GTS and SAP BW/4HANA can be established as part of their standard functionality.
+First, set up a remote function call (RFC) connection between SAP BW/4HANA and SAP GTS.
+Then, enable the data transfer from SAP GTS to SAP BW/4HANA via Customizing by activating the data transfer to SAP BW/4HANA on the FTO, document type, and item category levels.

 The following figure shows the integration between SAP GTS and SAP BW/4HANA.
 As previously mentioned, SAP BW/4HANA can leverage data from both SAP and non-SAP systems.